There are many different definitions of resilience used in research and practice. Some people think of resilience as:

 - Beating the odds

-Google resilience and you’ll get over 59 million hits.
-In 2010 when we started our webiste there were only 9 million hits, so it’s safe to say that use of the term resilience has become more popular and widespread.
+Google resilience and you’ll get 337 million hits.
+In 2010 when we started our website there were only 9 million hits, so it’s safe to say that use of the term resilience has become more popular and widespread over the years.
 From understanding how to improve the lot of kids going through tough times, to choosing tights that won’t ladder, resilience is in the frame.

 Resilience has been wheeled on to explain differences in how well individuals cope with adversity.
 It’s used in thinking on disaster relief, planning community development initiatives, advertising the latest wrinkle-diminishing face cream, and in school settings, improving children’s ability to bounce back.